§ 2301 § 2302 § 2303 § 2304 § 2305 § 2305A § 2306 § 2307 § 2308 § 2309 § 2310 § 2311 § 2312 § 2313 § 2314 § 2315 § 2316 § 2317 § 2318

 e.
 A violation of this section shall be subject to the penalties provided by § 2308(a) of this title.

-(22) Unfair discrimination in the value of insurance policies and premiums based on race, color, religion, sexual orientation or national origin; penalty. --
+(22) Unfair discrimination in the value of insurance policies and premiums based on race, color, religion, sexual orientation, gender identity or national origin; penalty. --

 a.
-It shall be an unlawful practice for any insurance company licensed to do business in this State to discriminate in any way because of the insured's race, color, religion, sexual orientation or national origin, or to make, publish, disseminate, circulate or place before the public, or cause, directly or indirectly, to be made, published, disseminated, circulated or placed before the public, in a newspaper, magazine or other publication, or in the form of a notice, circular, pamphlet, letter or poster, or over any radio or television station, or in any other way, to include the writing of any policy or the application therefor, an advertisement, announcement or statement containing any assertion, representation or statement with respect to the business of insurance or with respect to any person in the conduct of the insurance business, which discriminates in any way because of the insured's race, color, religion, sexual orientation or national origin or to classify or refer to any individual on the basis of race, color, religion, sexual orientation or national origin.
+It shall be an unlawful practice for any insurance company licensed to do business in this State to discriminate in any way because of the insured's race, color, religion, sexual orientation, gender identity or national origin, or to make, publish, disseminate, circulate or place before the public, or cause, directly or indirectly, to be made, published, disseminated, circulated or placed before the public, in a newspaper, magazine or other publication, or in the form of a notice, circular, pamphlet, letter or poster, or over any radio or television station, or in any other way, to include the writing of any policy or the application therefor, an advertisement, announcement or statement containing any assertion, representation or statement with respect to the business of insurance or with respect to any person in the conduct of the insurance business, which discriminates in any way because of the insured's race, color, religion, sexual orientation, gender identity or national origin or to classify or refer to any individual on the basis of race, color, religion, sexual orientation, gender identity or national origin.

 b.
 "Sexual orientation" exclusively means heterosexuality, homosexuality, or bisexuality.